deepsadhi/LIB/README.md

 LIB
 ===

-LIB is PHP API for MySQL CRUD operation and more
+PHP library for API for MySQL CRUD operation and Logger

 VERSION: